juev/awesome-stars/README.md

 ## Others

+- [Certified-Kubernetes-Security-Specialist](https://github.com/walidshaari/Certified-Kubernetes-Security-Specialist) - Online resources that will help you prepare for taking the CNCF/Linux Foundation CKS 2020 "Kubernetes Certified Security Specialist" Certification exam. with time, This is not likely the comprehensive up to date list - please make a pull request if there something that should be added here.
 - [data-science-learning-resources](https://github.com/bradleyboehmke/data-science-learning-resources) - A collection of machine learning resources that I've found helpful (I only post what I've read!)
 - [go](https://github.com/datasciencemasters/go) - The Open Source Data Science Masters
 - [tilapia](https://github.com/tomjaguarpaw/tilapia) - Improving all Haskell's programmer interfaces